 Selecting a Perspective

 As we mentioned earlier, a Perspective is a constraint placed on the workspace to only show a limited set of Technologies.
-We can select a Perspective in a number of ways, but for this walk through we will use the drop menu in the top right of the user interface.
+We can select a Perspective in a number of ways, but for this walk through we will use the drop menu in the 'Create from Pattern' tab of the Start Page.
 Our goal will be to create a simple Use Case model that we can later extend and customize.

 Using a Pattern

-Doing this will cause the Model Wizard to appear in the central design area, pre-set to show all the UML Model Patterns (and there are quite a few!)
+Doing this will cause the Model Wizard to show all the UML Model Patterns (and there are quite a few!)
 Scroll down until you find the 'Use Case' section and select the 'Basic Use Case Model'.
 You should now be looking at something resembling this image: